Trans Canada Trail – RiverWalk | Centre Street Bridge

 In 2003, the fully restored original lion was placed at the entrance outside the Municipal Building.
 It was used as a mould for the new bridge pieces.
 The remaining two lions are in storage to protect and preserve them for the foreseeable future.

-City Hall is a great starting point to explore Stephen Avenue, one of only three National Historic Districts in Western Canada.
-Arts Commons is across the street, with the Reimagined Glenbow transformation happening on the next block.
+City Hall is a great starting point to explore Stephen Avenue.
+It is one of only three National Historic Districts in Western Canada.
+Across the street is Arts Commons, with the Reimagined Glenbow transformation happening on the next block.

 Leave a comment